carpentries/governance/README.md

 ## Motions
-Motions from 2022 onwards are included in [meeting minutes](#minutes-for-meetings) as well as in a separate [rolling document containing all the motions](minutes/motions.md).
+Motions from 2022 onwards are included in [meeting minutes](#minutes-for-meetings) as well as in a separate [rolling document containing all the motions](minutes/motions.md) since 2022.
 Untill 2022, the motions were written in minutes and as issues on this repository.

 ## Contacting the Executive Council
 If you have a question or concern about EC operations, there are several ways you can communicate with us.